xsy99140636/Xget/README.en.md

 ### Common Issues

 **Q: Download speed not significantly improved?**
 A: Check if source files are already cached on CDN edge nodes.
-First access may be slow, subsequent access will be significantly improved.
+First access may be slower, subsequent access will be significantly faster.

 **Q: Git operations failing?**
-A: Confirm correct URL format is used and Git client version supports HTTPS proxy.
+A: Confirm correct URL format usage and that Git client version supports HTTPS proxy.

 **Q: Cannot access after deployment?**
-A: Check if Cloudflare Workers domain is correctly bound, confirm `wrangler.toml` configuration is correct.
+A: Check if Cloudflare Workers domain is correctly bound and confirm `wrangler.toml` configuration is correct.

 **Q: Getting 400 errors?**
-A: Check URL path format, confirm platform prefix is used correctly.
+A: Check URL path format and confirm platform prefix is used correctly.

 ### Performance Monitoring

 The service returns performance metrics in response headers:

-- `X-Performance-Metrics`: Contains timing statistics for various request stages
+- `X-Performance-Metrics`: Contains timing statistics for request stages
 - `X-Cache-Status`: Shows cache hit status

 ### Debug Logging